Materials-Informatics-Class-Fall2015/MIC-grain-growth/_posts/2015-12-06-final-post.md

 * Wheeler, Daniel; Brough, David; Fast, Tony; Kalidindi, Surya; Reid, Andrew (2014): PyMKS: Materials Knowledge System in Python. figshare. http://dx.doi.org/10.6084/m9.figshare.1015761

 ## Final Thought
-Previous blog posts spent describing components of the work presented underwent changes and tweaks as the project moved forward, so some of the older blog posts may be irrelevant.
+As we worked on this project certain components underwent changes in research direction, so some of the older blog posts may not reflect the final content present above (or may even be irrelevant).
 If you have any questions regarding a specific component feel free to contact any one of the project members:

 * [Fred Hohman][fred]
 * [David Montes de Oca Zapiain][david]